Canon SL1 vs Fujifilm X-A5

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The SL1 was replaced by the Canon SL2, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon SL1 and the Fujifilm X-A5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS Rebel SL1: